Skip to content

 What You're Actually Getting

 For anyone who hasn't played it, Fantasy Life i is a harder sell to describe than it is to play.
 The Professor Layton studio built something that sits between Animal Crossing's life-sim loop and a proper action RPG, set across a past full of islands and dungeons and a present where you're building a village for the enchanted objects you've turned back into people.
-It sounds chaotic because it is, but the crafting, levelling, and adventuring loops interlock in a way that makes putting it down genuinely difficult.
+It sounds chaotic because it is, but the crafting, levelling, and adventuring loops interlock in a way that makes putting it down difficult.
 The original Fantasy Life launched on Nintendo 3DS back in 2012, and this follow-up took nearly a decade to arrive.
 It was worth the wait.

 The mobile version carries all the DLC and updates available on other platforms, according to Level-5's announcement.
 What it doesn't carry yet is a firm release date.
 Summer 2026 is the window, which gives Level-5 a few months to nail the touch controls and sort out any performance issues before it lands on hardware that varies wildly between a flagship iPhone and a mid-range Android device.
 That's the part worth watching.
 The intentions are clearly good.
 Execution on mobile is where good intentions go to die.

 Make no mistake, a premium mobile RPG with cross-play and cross-save built in is the kind of thing the platform desperately needs more of.
-If the port is clean and the price is fair, Level-5 will have done something genuinely rare: released a mobile game that treats its players like adults.
+If the port is clean and the price is fair, Level-5 will have done something rare: released a mobile game that treats its players like adults.

 Share: